 Previously, the world was highly influenced by British English, as England was the superpower.
 Speaking English was considered to be a posh affair.
 As a result, English quickly came to be known as a major language in most parts of the world.
 In India too, the emergence and spread of colonization led to the acceptance of English as a prominent language in India.
 America on the other hand, ended up speaking English as the early settlers who migrated to the new land were largely British.
 They took the language with them to the new land and made numerous changes in the language, further creating a new variation of English popularly known as American English.

-The popularity of courseware design in India has increased and it is crucial to create the best quality content.
+The popularity of courseware design in USA has increased and it is crucial to create the best quality content.
 Let us not deny that while designing courseware the correct usage of the required English is essential and it is very common to see individuals get confused between the two.
 It is not about one being better than the other, both the versions are popular, however, the major concern here is the quality.
 One has to make sure that there are no inconsistencies while designing courseware, if American English is needed then the entire courseware should follow the same.
 The courseware cannot contain parts of British English.
 The same rule should be followed vice versa.
-To tackle this issue, courseware designing companies in Mumbai like Stylus Solutions can provide assistance while avoiding any irregularities in the language to be used.
+To tackle this issue, e learning development companies in USA like Stylus Solutions can provide assistance while avoiding any irregularities in the language to be used.

 Here are some examples that might provide a glance over the vast dissimilarities between British English and American English: